Should You Be Worried About Hidden Assets in Your Divorce?

 -

-Business ownership.
-In a business owner divorce, the other spouse may know very little about the day-to-day operation of the business.
-This can make it easy for the business owner to hide assets under the umbrella of the business.
+Business ownership: In a business owner divorce, the other spouse may know very little about the day-to-day operations.
+This can make it easy for the business owner to hide marital assets under the umbrella of the business.
 Business assets can be undervalued, false debts can be created, and so on.

 -

-Unusual hobbies or interests.
-If one spouse has an unusual hobby that the other knows little about, they could use the hobby to hide assets.
-They could, for example, invest thousands of dollars in equipment for a boat or airplane and then, on the inventory of assets, claim that these items have minimal value.
+Unusual hobbies or interests: If one spouse has an unusual hobby that the other knows little about, they could use the hobby to hide assets.
+For example, he or she could invest thousands of dollars in equipment for a boat or airplane and then claim the items have little value.
 The same can be done with a collection of expensive watches or artworks.
 Physical assets can also simply be hidden away while your spouse claims they were lost or sold at a low price.

 -